cmheubus/Project-1/README.md

 ![](README_files/figure-gfm/Creating%20Boxplot%20of%20Average%20Time%20Spent%20in%20Penalty%20Box-1.png)<!-- -->

-Looking at the scatterplot, does not appear to be a straight-line relationship between the amount of time that a team spends in the penalty box and its Win-Loss ratio.
-Looking at the distribution of the points, it seems that there may be a “sweet spot” - perhaps indicating that making certain illegal or more aggressive plays that could be risky, but be rewarding.
+Looking at the scatterplot, there does not appear to be a straight-line relationship between the amount of time that a team spends in the penalty box and its Win-Loss ratio.
+Looking at the distribution of the points, it seems that there may be a “sweet spot” - perhaps indicating that making certain illegal or more aggressive plays that could be risky, but rewarding.

 ``` r
 ratiosScatter <- ggplot(team_totals_data, aes(x=penaltyGamesRatio, y=winLossRatio))